 Best starting points

 OPH Textbooks Structured guided route through the OPH derivations.
 Reverse Engineering Reality The book-length narrative route into the full framework.
+Applications OPH use cases across hardware, compute, energy, AGI, and lift.

 Observer Patch Holography